robertpiosik/CodeWebChat/README.md

 > [!TIP]
 > LLMs are pattern matchers—they love examples!
 Include some you believe will help the model understand the goal better.

-Meet the CWC's non-agentic workflow—select folders and files, enter instructions, and send message via...
+Meet the CWC's non-agentic workflow—select folders and files, enter instructions, and send message in a new web chat or with an API provider of choice.

-- new chat—to continue in the connected browser
-- API call—to use a model provider of choice

-Constructed message looks like the following example:
+Constructed message is simple and focuses the model's whole attention on the task:

 ```
 Implement a subtract function.